-A case of bad timing: Eligible for the vaccine, or close to it, they got the coronavirus instead
+‘I almost made it’: Close to a vaccine, these Americans got covid-19 instead

 Joyce Smith, who has worked at BJ’s Wholesale for nearly 30 years, cried when hordes of frightened, angry shoppers stripped the shelves bare.
 She felt as if “my home was being torn apart.”

-But she kept working her shift from 4 a.m. to noon, setting aside packs of toilet paper that she handed to elderly shoppers she spotted in the crowd.
+But she continued working her shift from 4 a.m. to noon, setting aside packs of toilet paper that she handed to elderly shoppers she spotted in the crowd.
 “I’m still out there,” she wrote over a photo of herself at work on March 28, 2020, that she posted on Facebook.

 The Smiths, who live in Woodbridge, Va., don’t agree on everything.
 He supports former president Donald Trump.
 She has a tattoo of former president Barack Obama’s campaign logo on her wrist.
 But they both remained unafraid of the coronavirus, even as their co-workers got sick.